Arakan Army: Origin

 The Arakan Army was founded on 10 April 2009 along with its political wing, the United League of Arakan (ULA), in what it describes as its "temporary headquarters" in Laiza, Kachin State.
+According to Twan Mrat Naing, he and other founders of AA previously thought about joining either the Arakan Liberation Army or the National United Party of Arakan, but found these groups weakened.
+After a stint in India where they were left dissatisfied after "petty issues" from the leaders of the Arakan National Congress, they first established links with the Karen National Liberation Army and observed the KIA in 2006.
+The first batch of recruits for what would become AA was authorized in 2008.

 Following training, the group planned to return to Arakan State and fight for self-determination; however, with the outbreak of fighting in Kachin State in June 2011, they were unable to.
 As a result, they took up arms against the Myanmar Army in support of the KIA.
-In 2014, the AA started a settlement in Rakhine State near the border with Bangladesh and another near the border of Thai-Myanmar with which it has become much stronger and its combat abilities have been positively impacted.
+In 2014, the AA started a settlement in Rakhine State near the border with Bangladesh, and another near the border of Thai-Myanmar with which it has become much stronger and its combat abilities have been positively impacted.

 In February 2015, the AA fought alongside the Myanmar Nationalities Democratic Alliance Army (MNDAA), an ethnic armed group, and its ally the Ta'ang National Liberation Army (TNLA) in their conflict with the Myanmar Army.
 Hundreds of the Tatmadaw's soldiers were reportedly killed in this conflict.
-On 27 August 2015, there was a clash between the AA and Border Guard Bangladesh (BGB) forces, with both sides opening fire near the Boro Modak area of Thanci in the Bandarban district, near the shared Burma-Bangladesh border.
+Later in 2015 they became active against the government of Myanmar, in the Arakan region.
 On 20 August 2015, the Arakan Army clashed with a group of Border Guards Bangladesh (BGB), after ten of their horses were confiscated by the BGB earlier that day.